Commodity in Focus: Vegetables

 Benefits to participation for growers include:

-• An opportunity to evaluate your practices and identify opportunities for improvement while also gaining an understanding of how you perform against your peers.
+An opportunity to evaluate practices and identify opportunities for improvement while also gaining an understanding of performance against others.

-• Promote to consumers and community your values towards the environment, profitable sustainability and social values.
+Promote to consumers and community values towards the environment, profitable sustainability and social values.

-• Recognition and assurance that your farm has been verified as meeting and exceeding the standards that contribute to improve local waterways and the water quality of Great Barrier Reef.
+Recognition and assurance that practices meet and exceed the standards that contribute to improve local waterways and the water quality of Great Barrier Reef.

 Hort360 Reef Certified businesses can also access: